-The connection configuration can be done by entering the server name, port, and the name of the instance or service name.
-You can also enter a complete chain of connection (TNS Entry for example)
+The connection is configured entering the server name, port, and the instance or service name.
+You can also enter a complete connection string (TNS Entry for example).

-This window is accessible from the "Options" menu, by the icon or by the shortcut Ctrl + M
+This window is accessible from the "Options" menu, clicking the icon or by the shortcut Ctrl + M.

 The window lists all defined connections.
 You can modify their configuration, or delete a connection.

-You can list the connections via the "Connection List" menu or the floating window wearing the same name.
+You can list the connections via the "Connection List" menu or the floating window of the same name.

 The menu regroups connections by type and application.

-3 tabs help to navigate among the statistics.
+3 tabs help you to navigate among the statistics.

 The "Activity Viewer" tab allows you to view a database's activity.

-The "Prev Day" and "Next Day" buttons allow you to move to the previous or next day by keeping the time period
+The "Prev Day" and "Next Day" buttons allow you to move to the previous or next day while keeping the same time period.

 The field filter allows you to enter a SQL ID or Session PID.